When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Elijah

-• Elijah Cummings: A United States politician and member of the House of Representatives for Maryland.
+• Elijah Cummings: A revered American politician and civil rights advocate who served in the U.S. House of Representatives.

-• Elijah Baley: A character in the novel series Robot.
+• Elijah Krantz: A character from the hit HBO series Girls.

 What Is the Spirit of Elijah?